indrayam/coding-nerd-notes/modern-java/modern-java-learning-notes.md

   - The field definitions can be scattered throughout and in between method definitions, but the fields are initialized before any methods can be called, even the constructor!
   - `this`
     - When used, it is in the sense of "the current object".
 As a result, it can only be used in non-static methods
-  - Constructors:
+- **Constructors:**
   - If you create a class that has no constructors, the compiler will automatically create a no-arg constructor for you
   - However, if you define any constructors (with or without arguments), the compiler will **NOT** synthesize one for you
   - Constructor looks like a Java method, except it does **NOT** have a return type
-    - Also, the convention of having Java method names starting with a lowercase first letter does not apply in the case of Constructors
+  - Also, the convention of having Java method names starting with a lowercase first letter does not apply in the case of constructors
   - Inside a constructor, the `this` keyword takes on a different meaning when you give it an argument list.
 It makes an explicit call to the constructor that matches that argument list
     - `this(args list)` call must be the first thing you do inside the constructor
     - Cannot use `this(args list...)` more than once inside a constructor!
     - Cannot use `this(args list...)` inside a non-constructor Java method
-  - Static Members (Fields and Methods)
+- **Static Members (Fields and Methods)**
   - Class level, as opposed to instance/object level member
-    - Don't need an object reference to call "static" methods
+  - Don't need an object reference to call `static` methods
-    - You can call static methods from instance/object of that class (or another class, provided you have access), but cannot call non-static methods or fields from static methods
+  - You can call `static` methods from instance/object of that class (or another class, provided you have access), but cannot call `non-static` methods or fields from `static` methods
+  - Even though it does not explicitly use the `static` keyword, the constructor is actually a `static` method.
+  - `static` initialization: Order of initialization is `statics` first, then the non-static objects.
+The first time you create an object of type _C_ or the first time you access a static method or static field of class _C_, the Java interpreter must locate the _C.class_ which it does by searching through the classpath.
+As the _C.class_ is loaded (creating a _Class_ object), all of its static initializers are run.
+Thus, static initialization takes places only once, as the _Class_ object is loaded for the first time
   - Instance Variables
   - Instance Methods
+  - Explicit `static` initialization (also called `static` block).
+It looks a little like a method, but it's just the `static` keyword followed by a block of code.
+This code, like other `static` data initializations, is executed only once: the first time you make an object of that class or the first time you access a `static` member of that class (even if you never make an object of that class)
+  - `non-static` instance initialization.
+These guarantee that certain operations occur regardless of which explicit constructor is called
-- Method Overloading
+- **Method Overloading**
   - Each overloaded method MUST have the same name (duh) and must take a unique list of argument types
   - Return types does not matter in deciding whether a method is overloaded or not
-- `final`
-  - `final` class
-  - `final` method
-  - `final` variable
-- Access Modifiers:
-  - `public`
-  - `private`
-  - `protected`
-  - `default` (or package-private)
-- Classes can extend (`extends`) a single parent class at a time
-- `super`
-- An `abstract` class is a class which includes one or more method which is of type _abstract_.
-The method has no concrete implementation
-- Interfaces
-  - all interface methods are `public` by default
-  - any variable in an interface is `public static final` (Constants)
-  - Interface with non-abstract methods (with concrete implementations)
-    - `static` Methods
-    - `default` Methods
-    - `private` Method
-- classes can implement (`implements`) multiple interfaces
 - **Static Nested Class** is a class (think, type) inside another class.
 A static nested class is simply one that is declared as `static`, thereby ensuring that the type is a class type, not a member type
   - Each static nested class object does not have a reference to the object of the enclosing class, just like a static method does not have the `this` reference
   - Use a static nested class when the instances of the nested class don’t need to know to which instance of the enclosing class they belong.